-- Article 35 TCA applies by analogy to lines which cross land owned by railway undertakings by the most direct possible route. - Amended by No I of the O of 18 Nov.
-2020, in force since 1 Jan.
-2021 (AS 2020 6183).

-The telecommunications service provider shall be liable for costs caused to the railway undertaking by the construction or maintenance of the lines.
+- Article 35 TCA applies by analogy to lines which cross land owned by railway undertakings by the most direct possible route. - The telecommunications service provider shall be liable for costs caused to the rail-way undertaking by the construction or maintenance of the lines.